-To help you sharpen your focus and skills in a particular teaching area, you may choose from five different Secondary / Middle Education majors.
+To help you sharpen your focus and skills in a particular teaching area, you may choose from four different Secondary / Middle Education majors.

 With a degree in Secondary / Middle Education from UMF you will be certified to teach in grades 7 to 12 in Maine and many other states.
 Our state and national accreditation ensure that our program is of the highest quality, a fact widely recognized by principals and superintendents seeking to hire new teachers.